HankarM88/ETL-Pipeline/README.md

 # Building An offline ETL Pipeline
 In this pipeline, we  implement an offline simple ETL (Extract, Transform, Load) pipeline using a CSV file as the data source.
-The pipeline performs data extraction, applies necessary transformations, and loads the transformed data into MySQL database.
+The pipeline performs data extraction, applies necessary transformations, and loads the transformed data into a MySQL database.

 ### Features
 - **Data Extraction**: Reads data from a CSV file.